vivek-vishwanath/xv6/README.md

 - By default, there should exist a root user with username of `root` and password of `admin`.
 This user will maintain the uid of 0 and will not have to be created by manual entry.
-- Created users should persist reboot
+- Created users should persist across reboots
 - Prior to the shell being launched, the user should have its permissions lowered to its uid
 - Changes made in the `xv6-qemu` file system will not persist to